j00ml4/joomla-svn-clone/testing/trunk/unittest/README.txt

 Logging and messages
 --------------------
-Avoid to have your Testcase spit out any notification messages or status information to the user's screen via echo, print, var_dump or anything else.
+Avoid to have your Testcase spit out any notification messages or status information to the user's screen via echo, print, var_dump, $this->paintMessage() or anything else.
 A Test either works or fails.
 Period.
 The internals and statistics are of no particular interest for the user.
 If a Test fails, it fails, thus use the $message argument of the assert-function to provide a brief reason why.
 The output of a Testcase is "captured" by the UnitTest Controller and its renderes, creating different output formats such as HTML, XML, or JSON data.
 If your code starts to yell inbetween this using echo or print(), you'd screw up this output and prevent subsequent analyzing or postprocessing of the results (think of cron jobs!)

-If you can't resist to create elaburous status messages to tell the user about all the vivid things your Testcase performed, write them *INTO A DEDICATED LOG FILE* using the plain file I/O functions of PHP (fopen, fputs, etc.) DON'T use any J!
+If you can't resist to create elaborous status messages to tell the user about all the vivid things your Testcase performed, write them *INTO A DEDICATED LOG FILE* using the plain file I/O functions of PHP (fopen, fputs, etc.) or the UnitTestHelper::log() function.
+DON'T use any J!
 Framework classes to perform file loggin: these classes might be broken or disabled at the time the user runs your test.
 Just K.I.S.S!

 A vanilla logger is available via: